Ecommerce SEO in 6 Steps: The Ultimate Beginner’s Guide

 Certain ecommerce hosting platforms, namely BigCommerce, automatically structure your webpages like this as you build your store.

-Now that your site structure is dialed-in, you can optimize different on-page elements to contain your keywords as well as appeal to web crawlers and potential visitors.
+Now it’s time to optimize different on-page elements and HTML tags to include your keywords as well as appeal to web crawlers and potential visitors.

 Most of these elements can be populated and edited through your ecommerce hosting platform or CMS.
 Shopify is our top recommended option—it provides simple, straightforward fields with instructions, as shown below.